Jerry Reed: A Guitar-Picking Legend and His Top 3 Songs

 “East Bound and Down”

-Written as the theme for the 1977 film Smokey and the Bandit, this electrifying anthem became synonymous with the movie’s high-speed hijinks.
+Written as the movie theme for the 1977 film Smokey and the Bandit, this electrifying anthem became synonymous with the movie’s high-speed hijinks.
 Reed’s spirited delivery and lively lyrics encapsulated the film’s energy, cementing the track as a classic.

 “When You’re Hot, You’re Hot”